Agoric/documentation/main/glossary/README.md

 records with values of [amounts](#amounts), [issuers](#issuer), etc.

 ## Mint

 [ERTP](#ertp) has a *mint* object, which creates digital assets.
 [ZCF](#zcf) provides a different interface to an ERTP mint, called a
 *ZCFMint*.
 It doesn't matter whether you use the ERTP mint interface (henceforth called an *ERTP mint*) or the ZCFMint interface;
 quatloos created by an ERTP mint are indistinguishable from quatloos created by a ZCFMint.

-- ERTP mints create digital assets asynchronously and are the only ERTP objects with the authority to do so.
+- ERTP mints create digital assets and are the only ERTP objects with the authority to do so.
   Access to an ERTP mint gives you the power to create more digital assets of its type at will.
 Mints can only create one type of asset and cannot change to create a different type.

   ERTP mints are [issuer's](#issuer) admin [facets](#facet), and there is a one-to-one relationship between an issuer and its mint.
 ERTP mints are also in a one-to-one relationship with that issuer's associated [brand](#brand).

-- ZCFMints are synchronous Zoe mints, which mint and reallocate digital assets synchronously instead of asynchronously like ERTP mints.
+- ZCFMints are Zoe mints.
 Similar to ERTP mints, they have one-to-one relationships with an issuer and its associated brand.
+A ZCFMint can mint assets that get associated with a seat without having to escrow payments, and burn assets that used to be associated with a seat without having to payout assets.

 ZCFMints and ERTP mints do **not** have the same methods.
 Do not try to use ERTP methods on a ZCFMint or vice versa.
 However, issuers, brands, and [amountMaths](#amountmath) associated with either an ERTP mint or a ZCFMint do have the same methods.